-A child's home address is considered to be a residential property that is the child's only or main permanent residence.
-Evidence of ownership or rental agreement may be required, plus proof of permanent residence at the property concerned.
+A child's home address refers to the address where the child usually lives with a parent or carer and will be the address provided in the Local Authority's Common Application Form.

-Where parents have shared responsibility for a child, and the child lives with both parents for part of the week, then the main residence will be determined as the address where the child lives for the majority of the week.
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address provided in the Local Authority's Common Application Form, provided that the child resides at that address for any part of the school week.

 Parents may be requested to supply documentary evidence to satisfy the Governing Body that the child lives at the address put forward by the parents.
-Where documentary evidence can substantiate to the satisfaction of the Local Authority that care is split equally between parents at two homes, parents must name the address to be used for the purpose of allocating a school place.